theOGognf/private_poker/README.md

 - The server is ephemeral and more isolated from the host system
 - Client binaries don't need to be distributed to users
-- Server connections are entirely managed with `ssh`
+- Server connections are managed by `ssh`
-- Users are entirely managed by the container's user space and a couple of utility scripts
+- Users are managed by the container's user space

 Host and manage poker over `ssh` with the following commands: